skyveri/openshift-meteor-quickstart/README.md

 ## Create a Meteor project

-To create an example project:
+To create a project:

-    meteor create mymeteorapp
+    meteor create myproject

 Or you can create one of Meteor's example projects: